 Your short-term rental will need a Conditional Use Permit if any of the following are true:

-• It’s a property with three or more dwelling units located in the Costal Character District or Zone R-C or D.
+It’s a property with three or more dwelling units located in the Coastal Character District or Zone R-C or D.

-The Norfolk Planning Department’s website suggests that there are other properties that may require CUP due to reasons not posted on their website.
+The Norfolk Planning Department’s website suggests that additional properties may require CUP due to reasons not posted on their website.
 It’s a good idea to reach out to them before you apply or renew your rental home to confirm if you’ll need one.

 What Norfolk Character District and Zoning District is My Property In?